 Job Support Scheme for closed business premises (JSS Closed)

 It is not necessary for the business to have made prior CJRS claims, but the local lockdown must be for at least seven consecutive days to qualify for the JSS (Closed).
 Much of the other qualifying criteria for employers will be the same as the JSS (Open).
-As with the JSS (Open), claims for the grants can be made from December 2020 and will be paid monthly in arrears (ie reimbursing employers for wage payments already made).
+As with the JSS (Open), claims for the grants can be made and will be paid monthly in arrears (ie reimbursing employers for wage payments already made).

 Grant payments will cover up to two thirds of each employee’s wages (up to a maximum of £2,083 per month) for the hours not worked in a month specifically because of a local lockdown.
 This is to cover wages, and must be passed on in full to employees: employers must still deduct PAYE and pay all NIC and pension contributions.
 Employers can top-up employees’ wages (ie pay more than 66.67% of normal salary for non-worked hours) before a claim is made.